flyseddy/Spotify_Top_User_Artists/readme.md

-# Top Listened to Artists Visualization Program
+# Top Listened to Artists/Tracks Visualization Program

-This a program I made using the Spotify Web API and the Spotipy Library to access the user's top listened to artists and their popularity and create a visualization of it using Plotly.
+This a program I made using the Spotify Web API and the Spotipy Library to access the user's top listened to artists or tracks and their popularity and create a visualization of it using Plotly.

 ## Installation